 From the 1960s he taught in universities in Australia and the United States.
 He writes on colonial workers’ movements, Australia’s class structure, youth movements and youth policy, labour intellectuals, and radical democracy.

-He has written ten books, including Class Structure in Australian History (with Raewyn Connell), Radical Sydney (with Rowan Cahill).
-His latest book is The Fatal Lure of Politics: The Life and Thought of Vere Gordon Childe.
+He has written eleven books, including The Fatal Lure of Politics: The Life and Thought of Vere Gordon Childe, Class Structure in Australian History (with Raewyn Connell), Radical Sydney (with Rowan Cahill).
+His latest book, with Rowan Cahill, is The Barber Who Read History: Essays in Radical History.

 Terry with his mother Pat Irving c.1950.

 Terry Irving's scholarship is class-focused, popular-democratic and anti-imperialist, continuing a radical tradition of historical analysis in the Australian labour movement that began with V. Gordon Childe.